Discrimination, Discriminatory Harassment, and Hate Crimes

 The Human Resources Department Process (for allegations involving College employees)

 Allegations involving College employees will be addressed through the College's Discrimination/Harassment Complaint Procedure set out in Policy D1.1 through D1.3.2 of the St. John Fisher College Employee Handbook [pdf].
 Upon receipt of an allegation, a human resources representative will meet with the alleged perpetrator if that individual is a College employee, the party(ies) who allege harassment, and any witnesses.
-After the investigation process is completed by the Human Resources Department, a letter of findings will be provided to both the alleged perpetrator and the person who was the subject of the action.
-Human Resources and appropriate management will decide on an appropriate course of action with respect to the alleged offender, if the investigation reveals that an individual has harassed, discriminated against another individual or committed a hate crime.
+After the investigation process is completed by the Office of Human Resources, a letter of findings will be provided to both the alleged perpetrator and the person who was the subject of the action.
+Human Resources and appropriate management will decide on an appropriate course of action with respect to the alleged offender, if the investigation reveals that an individual has harassed, discriminated against another individual, or committed a hate crime.
 Determinations made through this process are final.

 Process for Reports Made to Law Enforcement